Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: Introduction

-Besides, we show that the conformal structure canonically induces a torsion-free projective structure on the zero set of a twistor spinor (Proposition 5.4).
+Besides, we show that the conformal structure canonically induces a torsion-free projective structure on the zero set of a twistor spinor (Proposition \ref{lps}).
 In this regad we mention \cite{der} where a similar statement is proved for zero set components of certain conformal vector fields.
-Proposition 3.2 also enables us to study underlying geometries in case of a twistor spinor with zero off the zero set.\\
+As a second application we study (real) twistor spinors in small dimensions.
+We are able to classify geometries admitting non-generic twistor spinors in signature $(3,2)$ and $(3,3)$ which complements the analysis of the generic case from \cite{hs}.
+We prove in Proposition \ref{propos} that real twistor half-spinors in signature $(2,2)$ without zeroes and real twistor (half-)spinors without zeroes in signatures $(3,2)$ and $(3,3)$ satisfying that $\langle \ph , D^g \ph \rangle \equiv 0$ are locally conformally equivalent to parallel spinors (off a singular set).
+Their associated distributions ker $\ph \subset TM$ are integrable (off a singular set).
+Finally, we can also obtain some results in the less studied signatures $(4,2)$ and $(4,3)$.\\